-44. Extinction on permanent alteration of servient heritage by superior force.
-An easement is extinguished where the servient heritage is by superior force so permanently altered that the dominant owner can no longer enjoy such easement:
+44. Extinction on permanent alteration of servient heritage by superior force

+An easements is extinguished where the servient heritage is by superior force so permanently altered that dominant owner can no longer enjoy such easement:

-Provided that, where a way of necessity is destroyed by superior force, the dominant owner has a right to another way over the servient heritage; and the provisions of section 14 apply to such way.
+PROVIDED that, where a way of necessity is destroyed by superior force, the dominant owner has a right to another way over the servient heritage; and the provisions of section 14 apply to such way.

-- (a) A grants to B, as the owner of a certain house, a right to fish in a river running through A's land.
-The river changes its course permanently and runs through C's land.
-B's easement is extinguished. - (b) access to a path over which A has a right of way is permanently cut off by an earthquake.
-A's right its extinguished. - 45.
-Extinction by destruction of either heritage.
+- (a) A grants to B, as the owner of a certain house, a right to fish in a river running through A?s land.
+The river changes its course permanently and runs through C?s land.
+B?s easements is extinguished. - (b) Access to a path over which A has a right of way is permanently cut off by an earthquake.
+A?s right is extinguished. - 45.
+Extinction by destruction of either heritage

 An easement is extinguished when either the dominant or the servient heritage is completely destroyed.